How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Ideal body wieght

-None of us are invincible if the coronavirus pandemic has taught us anything.
-We are all susceptible to illness—some of us, more than others, like increasing body weight.
+If the coronavirus pandemic has taught us anything, it’s that none of us are invincible.
+We are all susceptible to illness.
+Some of us more than others like increasing body weight.

-To protect ourselves, we practice social distancing and wear a mask in public.
+To protect ourselves, we practice social distancing and wear a mask when going out in public.

 These defense systems are designed to protect us from the worst of COVID-19.

-But social distancing and wearing a mask are useless if you are unhealthy.
+But social distancing and wearing a mask are useless if you are not healthy.

 Obesity is not a choice.
-It is a medical diagnosis used to describe a treatable condition.
+It is a medical diagnosis used to describe a condition that is treatable.

-You did not choose to be obese, but you can be healthy.
+You did not choose to be obese, but you can choose to be healthy.

-Studies show that dropping 5% of your body weight, even if obese, can significantly reduce your risk of developing severe symptoms of illnesses like COVID-19.
+Studies now show that dropping 5% of your body weight, even if you are obese, can significantly reduce your risk of developing severe symptoms to illnesses like COVID-19.

-Dropping 5% of your body weight seems impossible.
+Dropping 5% of your body weight seems insurmountable.
 Like climbing a mountain without gear.
 Or even with gear if you’re not specially trained.

-If you’re 180 pounds, you only have to lose 9 to lower your health risks drastically.
+If you’re 180 pounds, you only have to lose 9 pounds to drastically lower your health risks.

 How much do you have to lose?
-If you want to be successful at weight loss, it helps to understand how much you are at risk.
+If you want to be successful at weight loss, it helps to understand just how much at risk you are.

 This is because of human nature.
 You will do more to avoid pain than they will to seek out pleasure.

-In this case, the pleasure is losing weight and feeling terrific.
+The pleasure, in this case, is losing the weight and feeling terrific.
 The pain is an illness, including severe symptoms of COVID-19.

 By understanding the risks to your health that obesity causes, you will be more likely to follow through with your habit changes and keep the weight off for good.